top of page

 You set the boundary and then let your child be.

-Less is more when it comes to setting boundaries — repeating yourself only smells like fear and leads to more kickback from your kiddo because they sense you'll keep moving the goalposts around.
+Less is more when it comes to setting boundaries — repeating yourself only smells like fear and leads to more kickback from your child because they sense you'll keep moving the goalposts around.

-Another time that's great to start setting a potty rule is mealtimes.
-You want to start to normalize the process of going potty and washing hands BEFORE sitting down for a meal.
-Why is this time so important?
-There's a few reasons..
+One other time to start setting a potty rule is mealtimes.
+You want to start to normalize the process of going pee in the potty and washing hands BEFORE sitting down for a meal.

 Sitting for any length of time is bound to bring on an accident.
 So when your toddler is sitting in a high chair or booster seat for dinner, that sitting position puts a crimp on the bladder.